EdgeApp/react-native-airship/docs/toast.md

 The toast accepts a `bridge` property, which allows it to animate away & remove itself once the `Airship.show` promise resolves.

 The toast ignores touch events (they pass right through), but it does auto-hide after a short timeout.
-You can use the `autoHideMs` prop to change timeout (or disable it).
+You can use the `autoHideMs` prop to change the timeout (or disable it).

 Since the toast requires an `Airship` to be useful, a good approach is to wrap the toast in a short helper function: